A widow dating rant

 There are a few themes to the guilt and shame others place upon widow(er)s when they attempt to re-enter the dating world, which can often overlap.
-I like to think that many people don’t actually mean to cause offence but, sadly, I know that some people do.
-(Related post: Don’t say these things)
+I like to think that many people don’t actually mean to offend but, sadly, I know that some people do.
+(Related post: Don’t say these things.)

 Not enough love:

 This is when someone says they love their spouse too much to even consider dating if they were to die.
 Another way this is implied is when someone says their mum/dad/grandparent/whoever loved their spouse too much to date again, thereby living the rest of their life in mourning.
 And then there are the people who directly question the quantity or quality of the love you had, noting that if that love had been strong enough, you wouldn’t be trying to replace or forget about your spouse.

 This is the idea that widow(er)s should mourn their spouse forever, and never look at another person again.
 In some cases it comes from people who’ve stated outright that they would not want their spouse to date again if the unthinkable were to happen; they’d rather think of their spouse as too upset to even look at someone else.